The Facts About Katy ISD's Bonded Debt

 Is Katy ISD in a good position to sell bonds at a favorable rate?

-For each of the 14 years that Texas districts have been rated through the Financial Integrity Rating System of Texas (FIRST), Katy ISD has received a Superior Rating.
+For each of the 18 years that Texas districts have been rated through the Financial Integrity Rating System of Texas (FIRST), Katy ISD has received a Superior Rating.
 The District has also received the Texas Comptroller Leadership Circle Award for Financial Transparency for four years, receiving the gold award for three years and the platinum award in 2015, the first year the award became available.
+In 2017, the District was awarded a star in the area of Traditional Finances through the Texas Comptroller's Transparency Stars program, and in 2019 the District was awarded the Debt Obligations Star through the same program.